ASQA’s student-centred audit approach

 - intelligence from other regulators and agencies.

-When planning the audit, ASQA will also look at your use of any brokers or third-party arrangements.
-ASQA might seek this pre-audit information in a variety of ways—for example, through research, by issuing a request to your training provider, or by issuing a notice that compels your training provider to provide relevant information.
+When conducting the audit, ASQA will also look at your use of any brokers or third-party arrangements.
+ASQA might seek this information in a variety of ways—for example, through research, by issuing a request to your training provider, or by issuing a notice that compels your training provider to provide relevant information.

 - the ‘depth’ of the audit (this may include how long the audit is scheduled to take), and

 - which qualifications and phases of the student experience will be the focus of the audit.

 What are the key phases of the student experience?